Enrollment Services: Phone, 1-800-447-6610

 Students interested in applying to Wesleyan College should contact the Office of Enrollment Services at 1-800-447-6610.
 Students may apply anytime after the conclusion of their junior year of high school.
 The early decision and the scholarship priority deadlines are November 15.
 Applications received after the November 15 deadline are welcomed and will still receive consideration for scholarship.

 Wesleyan believes a campus visit is most beneficial to prospective students.
 Visitors are invited to dine with our students, attend classes, and be full participants in campus activities.
 A number of special campus preview events are offered each year as well individual tours every Monday, Wednesday, and Friday at 10 a.m. or 2 p.m. or by special appointment.
-Arrangements for all visits should be made through the Office of Admission by calling 800-447-6610 or through our online reservation form.
+Arrangements for all visits should be made by calling 800-447-6610 or through our online reservation form.

 The Office of Enrollment Services is open Monday through Friday from 8:30 a.m. to 5 p.m.
 Staff members are available for consultation at these times and at other times by appointment.